Contagiously Good Mood Thanks to Healthy Product Data

 What a Successful Treatment may Look Like

-Luckily, today’s technology provides you with more than adequate methods of treatment: Modern PIM/MDM systems (Product Information Management/Master Data Management) allow controlled access to your product data and media from anywhere and at any time, also connecting your employees with one another.
+Luckily, today’s technology provides you with more than adequate methods of treatment: Modern PIM/MDM systems (PIM/MDM: Product Information Management/Master Data Management) allow controlled access to your product data and media from anywhere and at any time, also connecting your employees with one another.
 Based on digital process chains and configurable workflows, anybody whose work is related to product data can perform any of her tasks as per usual — all she needs is internet access.
 Leaving aside here that the overall productivity is, on average, much higher than in traditional workplaces (without sufficient digitalization).
 It gets even more interesting if we think things through to the end.
 Current trends in society and business indicate that new work concepts with flexible workplaces and organization of worktime are developing.
 The current situation goes hand in hand with this scenario.
 Adequate digitalization does therefore not only allow for a much higher efficiency in data management, but also allows companies to present themselves as the attractive employer that they are in the face of today’s technologies.